Wearables

 Already have a wearable?

-VertigoMe connects to Garmin, Apple Watch, WHOOP, Oura, Polar and Health Connect over live webhooks plus historical backfill.
+VertigoMe connects to Garmin, Apple Watch, Oura, Polar and Health Connect over live webhooks plus historical backfill.
 Coming soon to iOS and Android.

 See how it works →